 There is one error message format for the switch whether you are gathering information from the local RS-232 serial port or using a remote Telnet session.
 In all cases, the last error encountered is the first error displayed.
-Up to 64 messages are held in a buffer.
-If the 64-message limit is exceeded, the messages are overwritten in a first in, first out sequence.
+A buffer holds up to 64 messages.
+If the 64-message limit is exceeded, the messages are overwritten in a first-in, first-out sequence.